imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 This command saves a snapshot of the changes in your repository up to this point but it overwrites the default author.

 ---

+###`git reset`

+This command allows you to essentially undo commits.
+Similar to loading a game from an earlier state than you latest save.

+Simple Code Example:

+	git reset 9e5e6a4

+This command undos all commits after the one specified.

+Complex Code Example:

+	git reset --soft HEAD~

+This command undos the last commit made by move HEAD to its parent value.

+---